- Which LLM is best for my task?

 Step 1: Define your environment

 The first step in writing an evaluation is to define your evaluation environment.
 These environments should be designed to test the capabilities of your model and provide meaningful insights into its performance.
 In offensive security, evaluation environment might include CTFs, network environments like GOAD, or human graded tasks like phishing.
+Environments can be generalized as any resources made available to your agent, such as datasets, tools, and files which are relevant to the tasks you want to evaluate.Step 2: Define your tasks

 Tasks are the units of work that yield a valuable (and measurable) output given some set of inputs.
 These tasks should be specific, measurable, and relevant to your model’s capabilities.
-For instance, if you’d like a model to analyze source code for vulnerabilities, a task might be analyze_file
+For instance, if you’d like a model to analyze source code for vulnerabilities, a task might beanalyze_file

 where the model is provided a single file and asked to return a list of vulnerabilities, or even a binary classification of “does this file contain vulnerabilities?”.